UBC-MDS/DSCI_532_GROUP_109/work_contract.md

 - To ensure the contributions of each Member are equitable with respect to quantity, quality and timeliness, the Team will hold a formal project review at the start of each weekly lab to discuss and immediately remedy any issues in this regard

+- As the general MDS lab guidelines form part of the project grading rubric and provide a useful foundation for the technical integrity of the project, we agree to individually and collectively adherence to these standards and hold each other accountable for this objective